 Plane View Restaurant - Serves breakfast and lunch seven days a week year round, inside the Martha’s Vineyard airport.
 Beer and wine available with the purchase of food.

-One of the best things about planning a winter getaway to MV is that you’ll get the island mostly all to yourself, along with the locals.
-The population reduces to about 17,000 islanders in the winter, versus the 250,000 guests we have in the summer, so the pace is much slower, much more relaxed.
+One of the best things about planning a winter getaway to MV is that you’ll get the Island mostly all to yourself, along with the locals.
+The population reduces to about 20,000 Islanders in the winter, versus the 250,000 guests we have in the summer, so the pace is much slower, much more relaxed.

-Here are the top five things to make planning a winter getaway to Martha’s Vineyard a must on your ravel bucket list:
+Here are the top five things to make planning a winter getaway to Martha’s Vineyard a must on your travel bucket list:

 1. Book a cozy accommodation in or close to town, to make it easy to get around in the snow.
 Some of our favorite inns include the Nobnocket and Mansion House in Vineyard Haven, and the Oak Bluffs Inn in (you guessed it!)
 Oak Bluffs.